ChauDinh/mo-cart/README.md

 ### Structures, Planning

-* Use a mock E-commerce design created by Photoshop
+* Use a mock E-commerce Photoshop design
 * Use Bootstrap to make the responsive of the site
 * Use Bootstrap Carousel
 * Use NodeJS for the server